pivot-access-ltd/bma-offline-docs/src/how-to-install-maas-5128.md

 [tabs]
 [tab version="v3.3 Beta 1 Snap"]
+[note]
+**ALSO NOTE** that PostgreSQL 12 is deprecated with the release of MAAS 3.3, in favor of PostgreSQL 14.
+Support for PostgreSQL 12 will be discontinued in MAAS 3.4.
+[/note]

 <a href="#heading--fresh-install-3-3-snap"><h2 id="heading--fresh-install-3-3-snap">How to do a fresh snap install of MAAS 3.3</h2></a>

 To install MAAS 3.2 from a snap, simply enter the following: